ualib/agda-algebras/algebras_in_lean.rst

 Sigma is the appropriate type for the ``algebra`` type since an algebra consists of a universe (of type α), along with operations on that universe, and the type of each operation is dependent on the universe type α.

-Syntactic sugar and coersions
+Syntactic sugar and coercions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lean_ has a nifty :index:`coersion` feature which we use for the following purpose: if ``A`` is an algebra, Lean_ will try to determine the correct type of the symbol A---either the algebra itself or the universe of the algebra---depending on the context (just as we would when working informally!).
+Lean_ has a nifty :index:`coercion` feature which we use for the following purpose: if ``A`` is an algebra, Lean_ will try to determine the correct type of the symbol A---either the algebra itself or the universe of the algebra---depending on the context (just as we would when working informally!).

-The next bit of code shows how the ``has_coe_to_sort`` and ``has_coe_to_fun`` coersion directives direct Lean_ to yield either the universe of the algebra or the whole algebra, as appropriate for the given context.
+The next bit of code shows how the ``has_coe_to_sort`` and ``has_coe_to_fun`` coercion directives direct Lean_ to yield either the universe of the algebra or the whole algebra, as appropriate for the given context.

 .. code-block:: lean